Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Identification

-Result 2 also uses the mild assumption that the distribution of $n_{g_0}$ be bounded, which is needed to identify $\rho$ and the distribution of $n_{g_0}|\mathbf{x}_g$ from the distribution of $n_g|n_g\geq 1,\mathbf{x}_g$ as a solution of an eigensystem.\footnote{The lower bound on the support of $n_{g_0}$ is 2 by assumption, and the upper bound need not be known since it is identifiable from the distribution of $n_g|n_g\geq 1$.} This assumption is also used, for example, by \cite{boucher20}.
-Result 3 uses a mild condition on the joint support of the candidate group sizes $(n_{g_1},n_{g_2})$.
-It is satisfied, for example, whenever there exists $n$ in the support of $n_{g_1}$ such that the support of $n_{g_2}|n_{g_1}=n$ has at least three elements or the converse, reversing the roles of $n_{g_1}$ and $n_{g_2}$, holds.
+Result 2 also uses the mild assumption that the distribution of $n_{g_0}$ is bounded, which is needed to identify $\rho$ and the distribution of $n_{g_0}|\mathbf{x}_g$ from the distribution of $n_g|n_g\geq 1,\mathbf{x}_g$ as a solution of a non-linear system comprising a finite number of equations.
+The upper bound need not be known since it is identifiable from the distribution of $n_g|n_g\geq 1$.
+This assumption is also used, for example, by \cite{lee07}, \cite{davezies09}, \cite{lewbel19} and \cite{boucher20}.